API-AutoFlow/Application-Template/README.md

 Check the live demo here 👉️ [https://www.interactor.com/demos/to-do-simple](https://www.interactor.com/demos/to-do-simple)

 ## Overview
-🚀 **This is a production ready and complete solution that can be deployed in the environment of your choice.**
+🚀 **This is a production ready and complete solution.
+It can be modified for your needs and deployed in the environment of your choice.**

 🎓 **Perfect for learning the fundamentals of API AutoFlow.**